-Sidelights are those tall, thin windows found on either side of the front door in many homes.
-Finding the best window treatment for sidelight windows is distinctly important for a couple of reasons.
+Sidelights are those tall, thin windows found on either side of the front door in several homes.
+Finding the right window treatment for sidelight windows is distinctly important for a couple of reasons.
 One, they’re a focal point of your home, as most people's gaze is naturally drawn to the front door of the house.
-Two, people–from the postman to guests to traveling salespeople–will see them up close, which means that a sidelight window covering that much more important to make sure you keep your privacy.
+Two, people–from the mail carrier to guests to traveling salespeople–will see them up close, which means that a sidelight window covering that much more important to make sure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do they give your home elegant looks and top-notch privacy, but they’re also easily customized for tall, thin sidelight windows.